vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 </script>
 ```

-## Loading useWishlist into your application
+## Loading and creating the wishlist

-To use wishlist in your application, it needs to be loaded first.
-So you can use `load` function only once, and it will exist.
+The `load` function will load your cart from the server or create a new one if it doesn't exist.
+The `wishlist` object will be `null` until you load it.

 ```js
 <script>